Elevate-Code/streamlit-projectstarter/docs/authentication.md

 6. While still in Advanced Settings, go to the Endpoints tab and copy the "OpenID Configuration" URL (eg. `https://YOUR-AUTH0-DOMAIN.us.auth0.com/.well-known/openid-configuration`).
 You will need this for the `STREAMLIT_AUTH_SERVER_METADATA_URL` environment variable.
 7. Back at the top of the page, under Credentials > Application Authentication, select **Client Secret (Basic)** as the authentication method and click Save.

+**NOTE:** Pay attention to how we're using "http://localhost:8501" as the authorized option for the dev environment.
+When you have two Streamlit apps running at the same time locally, one of them will automatically get pushed to the next port, in which case you will see issues with logins and authentication.

 ### Machine-to-Machine Application Setup

 To enable a Streamlit admin interface for user management, create an M2M application (kind of like a Service Account).
 Ideally, you would create one M2M application for each distinct backend service that needs to interact with the Auth0 Management API.